Players (2012 film): India

 Players had a wide release of over 2000 prints, but despite the film having an extensive promotion schedule it only opened to around 35–40% occupancy, as it failed to make any headway over the weekend, grossing ₹148 million.
 Daily collections were ₹46.0 million on Friday and ₹45.0 million on Saturday.
 There was a small rise on Sunday as the film made ₹57.5 million.
 On Monday, its revenues decreased as it made ₹22.5 million.

 Collections decreased throughout the first week.
 On Tuesday the film grossed ₹16.5 million, on Wednesday it made ₹14.5 million and on Thursday ₹12.5 million, making the total first week revenues ₹215 million.
 The second Friday was extremely poor; Players grossed just 6 million compared to its reasonable first Friday gross of ₹46.5 million.
 Over its second weekend, even with a small increase on Saturday, the film only earned ₹25.0 million, taking its total 10-day collections to around ₹240 million.
 In its second full week Players grossed ₹59.2 million and in its third week it grossed ₹22.5 million taking the total three-week revenues to around ₹290 million.
 Players saw a further drop in its fourth week, grossing 800,000, due to the release of Agneepath.
 After six weeks Players ended its total lifetime collections at ₹400 million.
-It was reviewed as below average by Boxoffice-India.
+It was declared a Disaster by Box Office India.